 Anyone can post the bail money for a person.
 But be careful interjecting in this situation.
 If your sister is a minor, its unlikely they would hold her on much of a bond unless the charges were serious.

 A North Carolina attorney familiar with education law, or an educational administrator could probably tell you.
 But your question remains open for three weeks.
 Don't drop out.
 You don't need an attorney to tell you that.
-Finish school and get a diploma, or things are so bad at your school, at least...Read more »
+Finish school and get a diploma, or things are so bad at your...Read more »

 Father is on drugs and not been seen in awhile.
 I would like to get my son out of a toxic situation, am I legally aloud to do so even though he as been with grandparents for 6 months?
 Do they have any rights?
 I’ve not been served any papers or anything like that.
 Father and child both reside in...
 Read more »

 As a biological parent, you have a paramount right to the physical custody of your children, unless those rights have been terminated or you have been found to be unfit.
 I suggest you retrieve your child immediately to avoid arguments that you have abandoned the child or abbrogated your rights,...Read more »

 He’s a good kid and doesn’t deserve the crap life he’s been dealt.
 I live in NC and want to take care of him.
 If it’s kept very under wraps, could we get away with it?
 I’m scared if she doesn’t seriously hurt him, he will hurt himself.

 Unintelligible means 'impossible to understand.
 I did not mean for you to think you are unintelligent.
 As to the phone, yes, you as the parent can control what property your child possesses.
 So you may take the phone from the child.
 However, you should return it to the grandmother.

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.